Why Even Musical Acts Who Supported Trump Won’t Play The Inauguration

 — Deductive Reasoning (@su_z_t) December 26, 2016

-Rolling Stone is reporting that even musicians who supported Donald Trump, including Lynyrd Skynyrd, Hank Williams, Jr., and Kings of Leon are saying no thanks to an inauguration invitation.
+Rolling Stone is reporting that even musicians who supported Donald Trump, including Lynyrd Skynyrd, Hank Williams, Jr.,and Kings of Leon are saying no thanks to an inauguration invitation.
 Ken Levitan, who is a top music manager, says that the calls from the Trump camp sound desperate.

 “We’ve gotten calls that almost sound a little bit desperate: ‘Does anybody want to perform?’
 At this point, we haven’t had anybody that has any desire to perform at the inauguration.”